Traveling Salesman Problem with a preprocessing method for classical and quantum optimization: Computational study

 \subsection{Impact of CAF on the model size}

 Table~\ref{tab:milp_reduction} highlights the impact of the CAF preprocessing on the size of the optimization model.

 The results highlight that the CAF preprocessing procedure reduces the number of decision variables by approximately 30\% with respect to the original formulation.
-This reduction significantly decreases the size of the search space explored by the solver, leading to a more compact and tractable optimization model.
-As the number of vertices increases, the difference between the original formulation and the reduced formulation becomes more evident, confirming that the impact of the preprocessing grows with the problem size.
+This reduction {significantly reduces the number of decision variables and leads to a more compact optimization model.} As the number of vertices increases, the difference between the original formulation and the reduced formulation becomes more evident, confirming that the impact of the preprocessing grows with the problem size.
 Figure~\ref{fig:variables_comparison} illustrates this behavior by comparing the number of decision variables in the formulation without CAF and with CAF as the number of vertices increases.
 The two curves show how the number of variables grows for the two formulations as $V$ increases.
 The curve associated with the formulation with CAF remains consistently below the one without CAF.
 In particular, the gap between the two curves gradually widens as $V$ increases, highlighting the effectiveness of the preprocessing in reducing the model size and improving scalability.